SerraAlessandro/ASCON/README.md

 It is supposed that once `rstn` becomes '1', then the input **key** and **nonce** are the correct ones, so the machine can start with the processing

+Here is an explanation of the states of the fsm:

 - **init_first** : the input of the two registers is respectively: key_rev(63 downto 0) & IV, and nonce_rev & key_rev(127 downto 64) respectively.

   the register enable is set to '1', meaning that **on the next rising edge of the clock**, the input value of the two registers will be stored and outputted.